 This is another place where climate hope stories can come in handy - it's easier to talk about things going well, plus it’s way easier to start a convo with a story than with a graph.
 You can be all "did you hear about how Finland’s oldest ferry just went electric?" or “omg did you hear about the awesome swimming pool in France heated with heat waste from data centres?” or even “did you know that beer is wind powered” and that can spark up a larger conversation.

 If you see or hear something that annoys you about how the media cover climate change, write to them.
 This works for things they don’t cover too.
-If there's a cool story you've read on our Climate Hope gallery or a specialist site like Carbon Brief, and you think it really should be getting more attention, write to ask why they're not covering it.
+If there's a cool story you've read in a specialist site like Carbon Brief, and you think it really should be getting more attention, write to ask why they're not covering it.
 Editors can be very sensitive to their mailbags, so it's worth taking the time to share your views.

 Similarly, if you think a museum or gallery isn’t covering climate change enough (or is sponsored by an oil company) you could drop them a comment too.